KingCheng1987/KPlatinum/README.md

 # KPlatinum
-A fixed on openwrt of Allwiner R16 mirror of Platinum UPNP This is on NetEase IoT Group
+A fixed on openwrt of Allwiner R16 mirror of Platinum UPNP This is on NetEase IoT Group.